3 Soft Skills That Help You Stand Out in an Interview

 Have fun in your interview.

 When you’re having fun, you’re in a relaxed state!
 You are in a good place with good energy surrounding you!
-It can just seem fake too many times when people try too hard – and hiring managers see this a lot.
+It can just seem fake too many times when people try too hard – and hiring managers to see this a lot.

 ➢ Even if it were possible to appear perfect for an hour long interview, why would you want to?